ucsd-cse12-w19/ucsd-cse12-w19.github.io/pa5/index.md

   class/discussion), adapted to work as a `Partitioner`.
 - Try putting together a first version of `findCounterExample`.
-It could create a single list using `generateInput`, partition it with the given partitioner, check if it was sorted correctly using `isPartitionedResultFor`, and return `null` if it partitioned correctly or a `CounterExampel` if it didn't.
+It could create a single list using `generateInput`, partition it with the given partitioner, check if it was sorted correctly using `isValidPartitionResult`, and return `null` if it partitioned correctly or a `CounterExampel` if it didn't.
 Note: you will need to _save_ the original array, since sorters can and will make changes to them!
 You can use `Arrays.copyOf` to make a copy of an array: